Anti-Fakes

 You have the right to:

-- Decline AI data sharing when the in-app prompt appears.
-If you decline, problem sets do not open and the app does not send audio, transcripts, or typed answers to OpenAI or Google Vertex AI.
-You can still open non-problem areas such as Profile, session review, skill trends, account controls, and Settings & Privacy.
+• Decline AI data sharing when the in-app prompt appears.
+If you decline, Easy and Hard do not start or lock and the app does not send audio, transcripts, or typed answers to OpenAI or Google Vertex AI.
+Beginner remains available because its guided selections are scored locally.
+You can also still open Profile, session review, skill trends, account controls, and Settings & Privacy.

 EU/UK residents: this policy is the legal basis for processing under GDPR Articles 6(1)(b) (performance of a contract — gameplay) and 6(1)(f) (legitimate interest — debugging and improving the app).
 California residents: the app does not “sell” or “share” your personal information as those terms are defined under CCPA / CPRA.